Make sure you can access it later.

 If it’s important to you that such a backup be encrypted, you need to take additional steps.
 That means either of two things:

 - Choose a password or encryption option within the backup program, assuming it has one.

-Whole disk encryption is a fine thing1, and I use BitLocker on my Windows laptop, as well as Apple’s equivalent on my Macs.
+Whole-disk encryption is a fine thing,1 and I use BitLocker on my Windows laptop and Apple’s equivalent on my Macs.